kubeshop/testkube-cloud-action/README.md

 # DEPRECATED
-Please use new [Testkube GH action](https://github.com/marketplace/actions/install-testkube) to build you pipeline more efficiently.
+Please use new [Testkube GH action](https://github.com/marketplace/actions/install-testkube) to build your pipeline more efficiently.
 # Testkube Cloud GitHub Action

 GitHub action to run Testkube commands on a managed Kubernetes cluster equipped with Testkube.